sebam2k4/exam-platform-angularjs/readme.md

 ## Bugs

 * Slide-out side navigation doesn't close when clicked too far away from its container on medium and large screens.
-Works fine on mobile/small.
-This seems to be tied to how MaterializeCSS is set up.
+Works correctly on mobile/small.
+This seems to be an issue with MaterializeCSS itself.

 ## Notes (For myself):